Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/courses/proposals.md

     institution: Lane Community College
     date_submitted: 2021-10-18
     date_approved: 2021-10-22
+-
+    number: CS205
+    title: System Programming and Architecture
+    outline_link: /assets/files/2021/CS205Outline.docx
+    max_credits: 4
+    submitter: Andrew Scholer
+    submitter_email: ascholer@chemeketa.edu
+    institution: OCCC
+    date_submitted: 2021-03-09
+    date_approved: 2021-04-23

 ---

 This page is used to maintain a history of course number proposals, including descriptions, outcomes, and approval dates.

 To make a proposal:

 * Update this page.
-If you do not have write access to the github repo, send the OCCC chair a course outline including description and outcomes. ([Check the homepage for chair](../index.md))
+If you do not have write access to the github repo, send the OCCC chair a course outline including description and outcomes. ([Check the homepage for the current chair]({% link index.md %}))
 * Once it is posted, announce the new proposal to [the OCCC mailing list](https://secure.engr.oregonstate.edu/mailman/listinfo/occc_)

 Please try to make proposals two months prior to the next OCCC meeting.